Inflight smoking: North America

 In 1990, Air Canada adopted a nonsmoking policy on all its routes.
 In 1994, Canada was the first country to ban smoking on all flights operated by Canadian carriers, which also covered charter flights, but not foreign airlines flying to Canada.
-It had previously banned smoking on commercial domestic flights in Canada and international flights of less than six hours, which did not cover the Japan routes.
-Canadian Airlines had opposed the blanket ban, saying it would put the airline at a competitive disadvantage especially on the lucrative Japan route.
+It had previously banned smoking on commercial domestic flights in Canada, and international flights of less than six hours, which did not cover the Japan routes.
+Canadian Airlines had opposed the blanket ban, saying it would put the airline at a competitive disadvantage, especially on the lucrative Japan route.
 It said it would lose millions of dollars in business from smoking passengers.
 It estimated it would lose $22 million in annual revenues on its 14 flights a week to Japan.
-It said that three quarters of its passengers on the Japan route were Japanese and that 60% of them smoked.
+It said that three quarters of its passengers on the Japan route were Japanese, and about 60% of them smoked.

 In March 1995, the United States, Canada, and Australia agreed to ban smoking on international flights traveling between those countries.

+Since 2012, the use of electronic cigarettes are also prohibited, and included under U.S. DOT rules that explicitly ban e-cigarette use on commercial flights where smoking is banned.